adonisjs/v6-docs/content/docs/http/session.md

     }
     ```

-2. Creates the `config/session.ts` file.
+2. Create the `config/session.ts` file.

-3. Defines the following environment variables and their validations.
+3. Define the following environment variables and their validations.

     ```dotenv
     SESSION_DRIVER=cookie